stat545ubc-2023/mda-JohnsonChen-id/mini-project-1.md

 ![](mini-project-1_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-- The distribution of *radius_mean* is plotted above.
+- The distribution of *radius_mean* is plotted above using a histogram.

 - When finding trends, it is often helpful to first look directly at the distribution of a variable to see its general trend and some potential